microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 - Install [Python 3.11](https://www.python.org/downloads/)
 - Install [Python Package Install PIP](https://pypi.org/project/pip/)

+#### Student Resources

+The sample application code, Azure deployment scripts, and sample data sources for this hack are available in a Student Resources package.

+- [Download and unpack the Resources.zip](<INSERT LINK HERE>) package to your local workstation.

+The rest of the challenges will refer to the relative paths inside the `Resources.zip` file where you can find the various resources to complete the challenges.

 </details>

-### Student Resources
+### Setup Sample Application

+**TODO:** Add overview of the sample application here and the Azure architecture that will support it in the cloud.

-The sample applications were developed using Python/Typescript/Javascript.
+The sample application for this hack was developed using Python and Typescript/Javascript.

 Azure OpenAI and its suite of sister Cognitive Services as well as frameworks such as Langchain have support for both Typescript and Python.

-You fill find the following folders containing the sample front end and backend API application to help you get started:
+In your codespace, or student `Resources.zip` package, you fill find the following folders containing the frontend and backend API of the sample application to help you get started:
-- ContosoAIAppsBackend (contains an Azure function app that provides capabilities of processing data and interacting with Cognitive Services like OpenAI and Azure Document Intelligence)
+- `/ContosoAIAppsBackend` (contains an Azure function app that provides capabilities of processing data and interacting with Cognitive Services like OpenAI and Azure Document Intelligence)
-- ContosoAIAppsFrontend (contains an Angular App that provides a user interface to some example virtual assistants)
+- `/ContosoAIAppsFrontend` (contains an Angular App that provides a user interface to some example virtual assistants)

-The apps also contain helper utilities, functions and tools to help you speed up development as well as hints to the challenges you will be taking on:
+The apps also contain helper utilities, functions and tools to help you speed up development as well as hints to the challenges you will be taking on.

+#### Deploy Azure Resources

+We have provided a deployment script and a set of Bicep templates which will deploy and configure the Azure resources required to run the sample application in the cloud.
+You can find these files in the `/infra` folder.

+The deployment script uses the Azure PowerShell Commandlets to log into your Azure subscription.
+The script can be run from the terminal in your Codespace, or the terminal on your local workstation.

+**NOTE:** Logging into your Azure subscription with PowerShell or the Azure CLI from a GitHub Codespace requires a Device Login Code.
+Some Azure subscriptions may block this method of authentication.
+For subscriptions where authentication with a Device Login Code is not permitted, you will need to create and use an Azure Service Principal to login from GitHub Codespaces.

-### Setup Service Principal (Only applicable for MFST FTE's with FDPO Subscription)
+##### Setup Service Principal

+If your Azure subscription does not allow authentication with a Device Login Code, expand the hidden section below to learn how to create an Azure Service Principal.

+**NOTE:** Microsoft FTE's with an Azure subscription in the FDPO Entra ID tenant will need to use a Service Principal.

 <details>
 <summary>Click to expand/collapse SP Requirements </summary>

- Go to the Azure Portal and open the Cloud Shell.
+To create an Azure Service Principal, we recommend using the [Azure Cloud Shell](https://shell.azure.com) in your browser.
+You will then collect the login details and use them to run the sample application's deployment script.

 Run the following command to create a service principal with the Contributor role on the subscription.
-Replace the <NAME> with a meaningful name.
-Replace the subscription ID with your subscription ID.
+Replace the `<NAME>` with a meaningful name.
+Replace the subscription ID (`00000000-0000-0000-0000-000000000000`) with your Azure subscription ID.

   ````bash
   az ad sp create-for-rbac --name <NAME> --role contributor --scopes /subscriptions/00000000-0000-0000-0000-000000000000
   ````